icestone2000/cosmos-sample/README.md

 - asset folder: contains the code for the asset list and deposit form.
 - mobx folder: contains the code for the MobX state management library.

+To change data source, change the dataSourceProvider property in config/defaults.ts like this: export const dataSourceProvider = 'chain-registry';

+To add a new data source, need to do:
+- create a new file in mbox folder and implement the DataSourceAdapter interface.
+- Modify loadDataSource method in mobx/DataSourceConfigManager.ts to add the new data source.
+- Modify the dataSourceProvider property in config/defaults.ts to use the new data source.

 ## Related

 Checkout these related projects: